metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 If you are interested in electronics design, you can clone the `morph-components
 <https://bitbucket.org/metamorphsoftwareinc/morph-components>`_ repository
-published with the alpha release of the OpenMETA tools for a large library of electronics components.
+for a large library of electronics components.

 Importing Components
 ~~~~~~~~~~~~~~~~~~~~